freshinfrancis/Assignment2/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------

-# Running the Project in Eclipse
-# Prerequisites:
-•	Ensure you have the Java Development Kit (JDK) installed.
-•	Place the JSON library (e.g., Gson) in a lib/ folder within your project directory.

-# Importing the Project:
-- 1. Open Eclipse and select File > Import.
-- 2. Choose Existing Projects into Workspace and click Next.
-- 3. Browse to the location of your project and select it, then click Finish.

-# Compiling and Running the Programs:
-- Aggregation Server:
-- 1. Open the AggregationServer.java file.
-- 2. Right-click on the file in the Package Explorer and select Run As > Java Application.
-- 3. Default port of Aggregation set as 4567.
-This can be modified by passing different arguments in run configurations.
-- 4. Provide the port number as an argument in the run configuration:
--    o	Select Java Application for your AggregationServer.
--    o	Click Apply and then Run.

-Content Server:
-- 1. Open the ContentServer.java file.
-- 2. Right-click on the file in the Package Explorer and select Run As > Java Application.
-- 3. Provide the necessary arguments in the run configuration:
--    o	Click on Run > Run Configurations...
--    o	Select Java Application for your ContentServer.
--    o	In the Arguments tab, add: http://localhost:4567.
--    o	Click Apply and then Run.

-GET Client:
-- 1. Open the GETClient.java file.
-- 2. Right-click on the file in the Package Explorer and select Run As > Java Application.
-- 3. Provide the server URL as an argument:
--    o	Click on Run > Run Configurations...
--    o	Select Java Application for your GETClient.
--    o	In the Arguments tab, add: http://localhost:8080.
--    o	Click Apply and then Run.
+## Prerequisites
+Before running the project, ensure that the following requirements are met:
+•	Java Development Kit (JDK) installed on your machine.
+•	JSON library (e.g., Gson) placed in a lib/ folder within your project directory.

+## Importing the Project in Eclipse
+To import the project into Eclipse:
+1. Open Eclipse.
+2. Select File > Import.
+3. Choose Existing Projects into Workspace and click Next.
+4. Browse to the location of your project directory and select it.
+5. Click Finish to import the project into the workspace.
+Compiling and Running the Programs

+## Aggregation Server
+- Open the AggregationServer.java file in Eclipse.
+- Right-click on the file in the Package Explorer.
+- Select Run As > Java Application.
+- The default port for the Aggregation Server is set to 4567.
+If needed, you can modify this by passing a different port number in the Run Configurations:
+- Click on Run > Run Configurations....
+-   Select Java Application for your AggregationServer.
+-   If required, in the Arguments tab, provide the port number (e.g., 4567).
+-   Click Apply and then Run.

+## Content Server
+- Open the ContentServer.java file in Eclipse.
+- Right-click on the file in the Package Explorer.
+- Select Run As > Java Application.
+- Provide the necessary arguments in the Run Configurations:
+-   Click on Run > Run Configurations....
+-   Select Java Application for your ContentServer.
+-   In the the Arguments tab, add: http://localhost:4567.
+-   Click Apply and then Run.

+## GET Client
+1. Open the GETClient.java file in Eclipse.
+2. Right-click on the file in the Package Explorer.
+3. Select Run As > Java Application.
+4. Provide the server URL in the Run Configurations:
+-   Click on Run > Run Configurations....
+-   Select Java Application for your GETClient.
+-   In the the Arguments tab, add: http://localhost:4567.
+-   Click Apply and then Run.

+# Notes
+•	Ensure that the Aggregation Server is running before starting the Content Server or GET Client.